-Antivenom Adverse Reactions
+Adverse Reactions

-Type I hypersensitivity reactions can be minor and local or severe and generalized.
-Clinical signs include facial swelling, hyperemia of the sclera or pinnae, agitation, bradycardia, tachycardia, vomiting, ptyalism, urticaria, facial pruritus, tachypnea, and/or fever.
-Most reactions can be treated by slowing the antivenom infusion rate.
-Additional treatments include diphenhydramine (2-4 mg/kg, IM) and +/- an anti-inflammatory dose (0.1 mg/kg/day), IV) of dexamethasone.
-Pretreatment with antihistamines or steroids is not recommended to influence development of Type I hypersensitivity.

-Delayed Type III hypersensitivity reactions, or serum sickness, can manifest 3 to 21 days after antivenom administration and include fever, lethargy, diarrhea, painful joints, lymphadenomegaly, vasculitis, urticaria, and gastrointestinal signs.
-Treatment involves a tapering dose of glucocorticoids and antihistamines.12 For gastrointestinal signs, gastroprotection therapy can be initiated with a proton-pump-inhibitor (omeprazole PO 1 mg/kg q 12 hours or pantoprazole IV 1 mg/kg q 12 hours).

-Anaphylaxis to antivenom is rare but can have an acute or a delayed onset.
-Reported anaphylactoid adverse reactions include Type I hypersensitivity clinical signs in addition to hypotension, dyspnea, shock, collapse, and death.
-Providers should be prepared to treat signs of anaphylaxis with an epinephrine CRI (0.1-1 mcg/kg/min IV) or bolus dosing (0.01 mg/kg, IV or IM), diphenhydramine (2-4 mg/kg IM), and +/- an anti-inflammatory dose (0.1 mg/kg/day, IV) of dexamethasone.
-Though an epinephrine CRI takes longer to set up, it has demonstrated superiority in the treatment and resolution of anaphylaxis over bolus dosing.^{7,8}
+- Type I hypersensitivity reactions can be minor and local or severe and generalized.
+Clinical symptoms include hyperemia of the sclera or pinnae, agitation, bradycardia, tachycardia, vomiting, ptyalism, urticaria, facial pruritis, tachypnea, and/or fever.
+Most reactions can be treated by slowing the antivenom infusion rate.4 Additional treatments include diphenhydramine (2-4 mg/kg, IM) and +/- an anti-inflammatory dose (0.1 mg/kg/day), IV) of dexamethasone.
+Pretreatment with antihistamines or steroids is not recommended to influence development of type I hypersensitivity. - Delayed Type III hypersensitivity reactions, or serum sickness, can manifest 3 to 21 days after antivenom administration and include fever, lethargy, diarrhea, painful joints, lymphadenomegaly, vasculitis, urticaria, and gastrointestinal signs.
+Treatment involves a tapering dose of glucocorticoids and antihistamines. - Anaphylaxis to antivenom is rare but can have an acute or a delayed onset.
+Reported anaphylactoid adverse reactions include Type I hypersensitivity clinical symptoms in addition to hypotension, dyspnea, shock, collapse, and death.
+HCP should be prepared to treat signs of anaphylaxis with an epinephrine CRI (0.1-1 mcg/kg/min) or bolus dosing (0.01 mg/kg, IV or IM), diphenhydramine (2-4 mg/kg IM), and +/- an anti-inflammatory dose (0.1 mg/kg/day, IV) of dexamethasone.
+Though an epinephrine CRI takes longer to set up, it has demonstrated superiority in the treatment and resolution of anaphylaxis over bolus dosing.